elidoran/chain-builder/README.md

   console.log 'sharedContext is a shared ', sharedContext.shared
   next sharedContext # not *this*

-fn.options = this:specificThis   # set it in the functions options object
+fn.options = this:specificThis   # set it in the function's options object

 chain = builder.pipeline fn